qferre/warshard/doc/rules.md

 One cannot retreat through enemy ZoC or across impassable terrain (like a river).
 A unit that has to retreat but has no valid hexes to do so is destroyed.

-You can stack units during a retreat, but you must correct this during your next movement phase (the unit destroyed if you cannot).
+You can stack units during a retreat, but you must correct this during your next movement phase (if you cannot correct all stackings by the end of the next movement phase, the unit with the lowest power is destroyed with ties broken randomly).

 ### Terrain